whatyouhide/gotham-contrib/README.md

 ### Visual Studio Code

-Gotham theme is now available on the [VSCode Marketplace](vscode-theme-marketplace).
+Gotham theme is now available on the [VSCode Marketplace][vscode-theme-marketplace].
 You can find more information in the [vscode-theme-gotham][vscode-theme-repo] repository.

 ## Contributing